The First Cut Is the Deepest: Papa Dee version

 Swedish musician Papa Dee released a reggae cover of "The First Cut Is the Deepest" in 1995.
-It was released as the first single from his fourth album, The Journey (1996), and remains his most commercially successful track.
-Scoring chart success in Europe, it peaked at No. 5 in Sweden, No. 9 in Denmark and Norway, No. 20 in Austria, and No. 38 in Iceland.
+It was produced by Denniz Pop, Max Martin, Kristian Lundin and John Amatiello, and released by Warner as the first single from his fourth album, The Journey (1996).
+It remains his most commercially successful track and scored chart success in Europe.
+The song peaked at No. 5 in Sweden, No. 9 in Denmark and Norway, No. 20 in Austria, and No. 38 in Iceland.

 Critical reception

 Pan-European magazine Music & Media wrote, "Dee-lightfully our Swedish Papa tackles the old Cat Stevens hit in a pop dance-infused reggae style with a snappy ragga interlude.
 Radio, club and dub edits are available too."